stakater/stakater-docs/docs/content/sre/support/support.md

 # Getting Support

 We provide support to the customers via our [Service Desk Portal](https://stakater-cloud.atlassian.net/servicedesk/customer/portals).
 You can create Bugs, suggest for improvements/feature request or ask for technical support by creating support tickets on the portal.
 Users with access only will be able to create support tickets.
+UPDAT

 ## Add Users to Support Portal